-- East Coast Waterworks interactive water play structure with multiple dump buckets
+- East Coast Waterworks, an interactive water play structure with multiple dump buckets

 Hersheypark offers pay-one-price all-day passes both at the gate and online.
+The water park rides are included with admission.
 Discount tickets are available for children and seniors.
 ZOOAMERICA is included with admission.
-The Hershey park offers reduced prices for two- and three-day admission tickets as well as "Sunset" and two-for-one specials for late-in-the-day entries.
-It also offers a combo ticket with its sister park, Dutch Wonderland.
+The park offers reduced prices for two- and three-day admission tickets as well as "Sunset" specials for late-in-the-day entries.

 From Baltimore: I83N to York and Harrisburg.
 Near Harrisburg, continue on I83N to 322E to Hershey.
 Exit at Hersheypark Drive/Route 39W.